badvision/lawless-legends/Docs/Tutorials/PLASMA/User Manual.md

 Function calls are the easiest ways to pass control to another function.
 Function calls can be part of an expression, or be all by itself - the same as an empty assignment statement.

 ##### RETURN
-`RETURN` will exit the current definition.
+`return` will exit the current definition.
 An optional value can be returned, however, if a value isn't specified a default of zero will be returned.
 All definitions return a value, regardless of whether it used or not.

 ##### IF/[ELSIF]/[ELSE]/FIN
-The common `IF` test can have optional `ELSIF` and/or `ELSE` clauses.
+The common `if` test can have optional `elsif` and/or `else` clauses.
 Any expression that is evaluated to non-zero is treated as TRUE, zero is treated as FALSE.

 ##### WHEN/IS/[OTHERWISE]/WEND
-The complex test case is handled with `WHEN`.
-Basically a `IF`, `ELSIF`, `ELSE` list of comparisons, it is gernerally more efficient.
-The `IS` value can be any expression.
-It is evaluated and tested for equality to the `WHEN` value.
+The complex test case is handled with `when`.
+Basically a `if`, `elsifF`, `else` list of comparisons, it is gernerally more efficient.
+The `is` value can be any expression.
+It is evaluated and tested for equality to the `when` value.
 ```
 when key
     is 'A'